johanoh/redemption_app/readme.md

 ##### **Component Separation**
 - The UI is broken down into modular components by responsibility (e.g., `PointsBalance`, `RewardsList`, `RedemptionHistory`).
-- **Tradeoff**: This keeps the app composable and easy to reason about without over engineering the structure for a small app.
+- **Tradeoff**: This keeps the app composable and easy to reason about without over-engineering the structure for a small app.

 ##### Testing

 - Tests are included, but not comprehensive
-- **Tradeoff**: Due to time constraints several conditions are not tested.
+- **Tradeoff**: Due to time constraints, several conditions are not tested.

 ## Limitations and Future Improvements